-On March 26, Florida Congressman Francis Rooney voted against President Donald Trump’s veto of a resolution to reverse his National Emergency Declaration issued a month earlier.
+On Tuesday, Florida Congressman Francis Rooney voted against President Trump’s veto of a resolution to reverse his National Emergency Declaration issued last month.

-The declaration’s goal was to create a way for the government to build a wall between the United States and Mexico border at a cost of billions of dollars.
+The declaration’s goal was to create a way for the government to build a wall between the U.S. and Mexico border at a cost of billions of dollars.
 Last year, Congress denied the funding and plans for the wall, a hallmark of Trump’s 2016 presidential campaign

-Rooney, a Republican who represents Florida’s 19th district, which covers Southwest Florida, said his vote to override the veto was based on the U.S. Constitution and had nothing to do with Trump.
+Rooney, a Republican who represents Florida’s 19th district, which covers Southwest Florida, said his vote to override the veto was based on the U.S. Constitution and had nothing to do with President Trump

 “We need to secure our southern border and control who enters and leaves,” Rooney said.
 “This can be accomplished with the right combination of defensive barriers including walls and fences, surveillance technology, and vigorous enforcement of our laws.”

-Lawmakers voted 248-181 on March 26 in favor of overturning the president’s veto, which was 38 votes shy of the required two-thirds majority.
-This means Trump can now move forward on building the border wall unless otherwise challenged.
+Lawmakers voted Tuesday afternoon 248-181 in favor of overturning the President’s veto, which was 38 votes shy of the required two-thirds majority.
+This means President Trump can now move forward on building the border wall unless otherwise challenged.